 Dustin Mahon, of Endocanna, a company that creates cannabis concentrates, says organizations involved in medical marijuana are attempting to better determine how impairment is defined.
 A key problem is that marijuana is still classified as a Schedule I drug.
 Therefore, testing by government-funded researchers, such as academic institutions, is limited.
 Studies to assess the effects of driving after using marijuana have been limited, despite the increase in state legalization.
 Ray Bassett, a Rhode Island resident, who has been using marijuana for over 40 years, says he is capable of safely driving a vehicle after usage.
 Cole contends the belief that marijuana use is safer than alcohol when driving is essentially a “myth”.
 He noted that motor skills, reactionary timing, and the ability to gauge speed and distance are all hindered by usage.

 CDOT views partnerships with those in the marijuana industry as a key component of educating users about the dangers of operating under the influence.
-Governor Hickenlooper and Attorney General Cynthia Coffman wrote a letter to the U.S. Attorney General Jeff Sessions summarizing their funding of educational programs and to request potential federal funding for them.
+Governor Hickenlooper and Attorney General Cynthia Coffman wrote a letter to former U.S. Attorney General Jeff Sessions summarizing their funding of educational programs and to request potential federal funding for them.
 Some of the key advances they cited were: